Battle of Mouscron: Initial Actions Around Mouscron

 Also on the 26th, Macdonald's forces bumped into a force under Hanoverian General George von Oeynhausen at Mouscron.
 This Hanoverian detachment consisted four battalions of the 1st Scheither and 4th Bussche Infantry Regiments, two Jäger companies, two squadrons of the 7th Heavy Dragoon Regiment and five heavy guns.
 Oeynhausen moved east to Dottignies where his troops were able to hold their ground.
 Moreau and 14,000 soldiers invested Menen on 27 April.
 The 2,423-man Coalition garrison was commanded by Hanoverian General Rudolf von Hammerstein.
 The Hanoverian contingent was made up of one battalion of grenadiers, two battalions of the 14th Light Infantry Regiment, 62 horsemen from the 1st Leib Cavalry and 9th Light Dragoon Regiments and one foot artillery battery manned by 160 gunners.
 The remainder of the garrison consisted of 282 soldiers from the Hesse-Kassel Erbprinz Infantry Regiment, the French Royalist Loyal Emigrant Battalion and 17 Austrian gunners.
 Hammerstein's force had a total of 22 cannons and six howitzers.
-The brigades of Jardon and Bertin were left to hold Mouscron.
+The brigades of Henri-Antoine Jardon and Bertin were left to hold Mouscron.